Are Community Gardens a Safety Risk for the Horticulture Industry?

 Australian Institute of Food Safety

-They’re meant to bring neighbourhoods together and encourage an interest in gardening, but Ausveg says that community gardens also pose a serious safety risk for the nation’s horticulture sector.
+They’re meant to bring neighborhoods together and encourage an interest in gardening, but Ausveg says that community gardens also pose a serious safety risk for the nation’s horticulture sector.

 Lack of Quality Assurance Guidelines Posing Risk of Infestations